bigfrogstudios/game-design-assignment/README.md

 - In this project you will find a Unity scene named *EDIT_THIS_SCENE* where you should do your task.
 - Animations is not a requirement.
 - You must delivery the task as a fork or a branch of this Git repository.

+## Questions?
+If you have any doubt about the exercise, please don't hesitate to contact us: raphaelzappacosta@bigfrogstudios.com